INTO-CPS-Association/DTaaS/deploy/vagrant/single-machine/README.md

 Please follow these steps to make this work in your local environment.

 1. Create [**dtaas** Vagrant box](../make_boxes/dtaas/README.md).
 Copy _vagrant_ SSH private key here.
-This shall be useful for logging into the vagrant machine create for single-machine deployment.
+This shall be useful for logging into the vagrant machine created for single-machine deployment.
 You would have created an SSH key pair - _vagrant_ and _vagrant.pub_.
 The _vagrant_ is the private SSH key and is needed for the next steps.
 1. Update the **Vagrantfile**.
 Fields to update are:
     1. Hostname (`node.vm.hostname = "foo.com"`)
     1. MAC address (`:mac => "xxxxxxxx"`).
 This change is required if you have a DHCP server assigning domain names based on MAC address.
 Otherwise, you can leave this field unchanged.
     1. Other adjustments are optional.
-    1. Copy _vagrant_ SSH private key into the current directory (`deploy/vagrant/single-machine`).
 1. Execute the following commands from terminal

 ```bash